+Safeguarding

-- Adhere to the local authority Co-ordinated Admission Scheme and approve the academy appendix to the Trust's admission policy for the relevant year.
-Approve any in-year applications if the academy is over-subscribed.
-Gain approval from the Trust board if any changes to proposed admission numbers (PAN), significant changes or over-subscription criteria are to be proposed. - Ensure all statutory requirements and responsibilities are met in relation to safeguarding and culture, data privacy, site safety and the health, safety and workload and well-being of staff, students/pupils and visitors.
-Appoint link governors to these roles and receive link member monitoring visit reports.
-Appoint link governors to SEND and Career provision. - Where requested by the academy committee, become a link governor on a specific issue/curriculum area reporting to the committee on the progress against the relevant school priority. - Gain assurance that the educational visits guidelines have been followed for all category C (overnight or dangerous activity) educational visits and monitor the annual trip calendar ensuring there is equity for all students to be able to attend. - Support the principal and form panels where necessary for student fixed period suspension and permanent exclusion processes pursuant to statutory DfE guidance.
-Academy committee governors can be a panel member on other academies' panels within the Trust. - Support the principal and form panels where necessary to deal with concerns and complaints pursuant to the Trust policy.
-Academy committee governors may be asked to sit on other academies' panels within the Trust. - Receive and challenge the management responses of all internal audits and reviews from staff and internal auditors, escalating any concerns to the Trust board. - Review and challenge the pupil premium and special educational needs and disability (SEND) strategies and funding received for pupil premium and any additional funding e.g. catch-up funding and sports premium funding (primary academies).
+- Ensure all statutory requirements and responsibilities are met in relation to safeguarding and culture, data privacy, site safety and the health, safety and workload and well-being of staff, students/pupils and visitors.
+Appoint link governors to SEND, Safeguarding and Career provision (secondaries) as a minimum and receive link governor visit reports. - Where requested by the committee, become a link governor on a specific issue/curriculum area reporting to the committee on the progress against the relevant school priority. - Gain assurance that the educational visits guidelines have been followed for all category C (overnight or dangerous activity) educational visits and monitor the annual trip calendar ensuring there is equity for all students to be able to attend. - Support the principal and form panels where necessary for student fixed period suspension and permanent exclusion processes pursuant to statutory DfE guidance.
+Academy and/or interim academy committee governors can be a panel member on other academies' panels within the Trust.

+- Support the principal and form panels where necessary to deal with concerns and complaints pursuant to the Trust policy.
+Academy committee governors may be asked to sit on other academies' panels within the Trust. - Receive and challenge the management responses of all internal audits and reviews from staff and internal auditors, escalating any concerns to the Trust board.

+SEND (including vulnerable groups)

+Review and challenge the pupil premium and special educational needs and disability (SEND) strategies and funding received for pupil premium and any additional funding e.g. catch-up funding and sports premium funding (primary academies).
 Ensure that plans and funds for all funding streams achieve value for money and which will have an impact on outcomes for these groups of children.
+Ensure the academy is in receipt of as much funding from these as is it entitled to.

+Stakeholders

-Ensure the academy is in receipt of as much funding from these as is it entitled to. - Engagement with, listening to and reporting to the academy's stakeholders: pupils, parents/carers, staff, and the wider community, including local employers using their views to inform strategic priorities for development planning. - Advise trustees of any local issues that may affect the academy. - Review academy risk registers and review scoring, challenging any risks where mitigations aren't reducing the risk. - To draw any significant matters of concern to the attention of the Trust board.
+- Monitor the values and core goals of the academy through a shared identity which is clear, understood and well communicated to staff, parents/carers and students/pupils.
+This will reflect the fundamental mission, vision and values of the Trust. - Engagement with, listening to and reporting to the academy's stakeholders: pupils, parents/carers, staff, and the wider community, including local employers using their views to inform strategic priorities for development planning. - Advise trustees of any local issues that may affect the academy. - Review academy risk registers and review scoring, challenging any risks where mitigations aren't reducing the risk. - To draw any significant matters of concern to the attention of the Trust board.